collinsMutai/Movie-App/README.md

 ## Getting Started

 - Base URL: At present this app can be run locally and also on heroku.
-The backend app is hosted at the default, http://127.0.0.1:5000/ or by visiting <--heroku-link -->, whixh set as a proxy in the frontend configuration.
+The backend app is hosted at the default, http://127.0.0.1:5000/ or by visiting https://capstoneprojectdb.herokuapp.com/ , which set as a proxy in the frontend configuration.
 - Authentication: This version of the application soes not require authentication or API keys.

 ## Error Handling